Reconnection Retreats

-Inspired by 10 years of hosting nature and culture-based programmes, Arcoora Arts and Ecology Training Ground warmly invites guests to join us for a unique five-day ‘Reconnection Retreat’ experience.
-This offering has been thoughtfully curated to ensure that you are able to meaningfully connect to nature, to community and to self, all the while being immersed in the richness of a truly extraordinary setting.
+Inspired by 10 years of hosting nature and culture-based programmes, Arcoora Arts and Ecology Training Ground warmly invites guests to join us for a unique ‘Reconnection Retreat’ experience.
+This offering has been thoughtfully curated to ensure that you are able to meaningfully connect with nature, community and yourself, all the while being immersed in the richness of a truly extraordinary setting.

 Location